We're Gonna Groove

 Manfred Mann recorded the song as the title track for their 1964 EP Groovin' with Manfred Mann.
 According to Unterberger, "Manfred Mann's cover was longer and looser than the original, with some storming barrelhouse piano by Mann, long instrumental breaks that also included guitar and vibes solos, and a raucous vocal by Paul Jones."
-The EP reached number three in the UK charts.
+The EP reached number three on the UK charts.

-Led Zeppelin rendition
+Led Zeppelin version

 Led Zeppelin performed "We're Gonna Groove" as the opening number during their 1970 UK and European tours.
 The song was proposed for Led Zeppelin II, but did not appear until the 1982 release of Coda.
 Jimmy Page finished the recording at his Sol Studios, after the group disbanded following the death of drummer John Bonham.

 In a contemporary review of Coda for Rolling Stone, Kurt Loder described "We're Gonna Groove" as "definitive 1969 raunch."
 He added "the essential elements of Zeppelin's sound are already firmly in place: Page's propulsive guitar playing, Robert Plant's pealing vocal, John Paul Jones' duty-bound bass, and the late John Bonham's creature with-the-atom-brain drumming."